kcwiakala/jsmock/README.md

   * [Examples](#examples)

 # Installation
-*jsmock* is published on npm
+`jsmock` is published on npm
 ```shell
 npm install --save-dev jsmock
 ```

 # User Guide
-All examples provided below assume using *mocha/chai* test framework, although *jsmock* can be used with any framework of your choice.
+All examples provided below assume using `mocha`/`chai` test framework, although `jsmock` can be used with any framework of your choice.

 Mock provides an API to define and verify expectations on all function calls performed on reference to original object.
 A standard unit test involving mocks